CanonicalLtd/maas-docs/en/api.md

 - `param for_hardware`:
    A list of modalias, PCI IDs, and/or USB IDs the
        script will automatically run on.
-Must start with modalias:, pci:
+Must start with modalias:, pci:, or usb:.

-,
-   or usb:.

 - `type for_hardware`:
    unicode